riotnrrd-eu/riotnrrd-eu.github.io/_posts/2024-09-23-Sunny-days.markdown

 This all looks like one of those insoluble problems, and so I have always had this low-level dread about the future that I keep pushing to the back of my mind.
 I am extremely highly evolved and optimised for my precise ecological niche.
 It wouldn't even take a full civilisational collapse to boot me out into the cold, just a relatively contained disruption.

 The problem is, of course, that there is only so much abyss-gazing one can do.
 Once you're recycling your waste, eating local, cycling to anything within range, and minimising use of AC and heating, there are not that many other things to do while still participating in twenty-first-century life.
-A solarpunk future is not readily accessible to individual urban apartment-dwellers; it requires political solutions.
+A solarpunk future is not readily accessible to individual urban apartment-dwellers; it requires political solutions.[^1]

 ![Workers installing solar panels on a roof](/images/solar-panel-roof.jpg)